This site requires a more recent version of Adobe Flash Player to function properly.

-Honda is the world’s eight largest automaker and the largest motorcycle producer based on 2012 sales.
+Honda is the world’s eighth largest automaker and the largest motorcycle producer based on 2014 sales.
 In addition to producing Honda branded vehicles (cars, vans, SUVs, trucks) and motorcycles, the company is also a leading producer of powersport vehicles (ATVs, watercrafts) as well as other motor-based products (generators, pumps).
-Honda also provides financing, in the form of leases and loans for its products.
+Honda also provides financing in the form of leases and loans for its products.
 Honda's financing business is a significant contributor to the company's profits.
 Honda is headquartered in Tokyo, Japan.

-Total Cars Sold Internationally: According to statistics and analysis of the China Association of Automobile Manufacturers (CAAM), China registered automobile sales of approximately 19.5 million for 2012, an increase of 4% from a year earlier.
-The automotive market in China has more than doubled in size within a span of 4-5 years.
-With approximately 87 cars per thousand people in China, there is definitely an enormous opportunity to be tapped in China.
-The surge in demand in Chinese automotive market presents a huge opportunity for the company and it might become a crucial factor in revival of Honda's lost market share in recent times.
+Total Cars Sold Internationally: According to statistics and analysis of the China Association of Automobile Manufacturers (CAAM), China could register automobile sales of approximately 30 million in 2020, an increase of close to 50% from the 22 million in 2014.
+With a penetration of only 87 cars per 1,000 people in China, there is definitely an enormous opportunity to be tapped in the country.
+The surge in demand in the Chinese automotive market presents a huge opportunity for the company and it might become a crucial factor in the revival of Honda's lost market share in recent times.

-International vehicle market 4x larger than North America vehicle market
+International vehicle market is 4x larger than North America vehicle market

-In the U.S., 2012 auto sales amounted to 14.5 million according to a recent report by J.D.
+In 2015, auto sales in the U.S. amounted to 17.5 million according to a recent report by J.D.
 Power and Associates.
-In comparison, there were around 4x as many vehicle sales (65 million) internationally including Japan.
+In comparison, there were close to 4x as many vehicle sales (67.4 million) internationally, including Japan.

 Honda is promoting low cost hybrids

-With oil prices bound to increase in the long term, fuel efficiency and environmental concerns will likely remain of long-term importance to car buyers.
+With oil prices bound to increase in the long term, fuel efficiency and environmental concerns will likely remain of long term importance to car buyers.
 Although Honda was the first company to commercially sell hybrid vehicles in the United States (the Honda Insight), the company quickly fell behind Toyota in sales for alternative fuel vehicles.
 Over the last decade, Toyota, with the success of Prius, has sold considerably more hybrids than Honda.
-In response, Honda announced an effort to regain its preeminence in the hybrid sector by launching a series of low-cost hybrids models that will be priced to reduce the considerable premium hybrid buyers currently pay for hybrid technology.
-Honda's new hybrid models will reduce this premium from one to two thousand dollars per vehicle in a bid to recapture buyers from Toyota.
+In response, Honda announced an effort to regain its preeminence in the hybrid sector by launching a series of low-cost hybrid models that will be priced to reduce the considerable premium hybrid buyers currently pay for hybrid technology.
+Honda's new hybrid models will reduce this premium from $1,000 to 2,000 per vehicle, in a bid to recapture buyers from Toyota.

-The Honda FCX Clarity is a hydrogen powered car with twice the efficiency of traditional gas and electric hybrid vehicles and doesn't emit greenhouse gases.
+The Honda FCX Clarity is a hydrogen powered car with twice the efficiency of traditional gas and electric hybrid vehicles, and doesn't emit greenhouse gases.
 Honda is looking for a way to compete in an auto market that is increasingly focusing on green technology.
 With the Clarity, Honda may find itself back in the game.
 In 2010, approximately 200 FCX Clarity vehicles were sold worldwide because there aren't too many hydrogen fueling stations around.
-Honda plans on producing the Clarity on a mass scale by 2018.
+Honda plans on producing fuel-cell vehicles on a mass scale in the future.